PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 ![Step 9.3](\images\05_CopilotUsingAdaptiveCard\31.png)

 4. To use images in the adaptive card:
-    - Create a Storage Account.
+    - Create a **Storage Account**.
-    - Within the Containers, create a new container.
+    - Within the Containers, create a **new container**.

+    ![Step 9.4](\images\05_CopilotUsingAdaptiveCard\32.png)

 	- Upload the images and refer to the image URL in the adaptive card.

-    ![Step 9.4](\images\05_CopilotUsingAdaptiveCard\32.png)

     ![Step 9.5](\images\05_CopilotUsingAdaptiveCard\33.png)